matrix-org/matrix-spec-proposals/proposals/2938-report-content-to-moderators.md

 #### Client behavior (sending reports)

-Clients may offer UX to let users report content to the room administrators and moderators instead of homeserver administrators.
+Clients may offer UX to let users report content to the room moderators instead of homeserver administrators.
 When this UX is used, a call to `POST /_matrix/client/r0/rooms/{roomId}/report/{eventId}` is sent, e.g.

 ```json